MartinNikolovMarinov/JavaScriptResources/README.md

 ## ES6 Job Queue

 ECMAScript 2015 introduced the concept of the **Job Queue**, which is used by Promises (also introduced in ES6/ES2015).
-It's a way to execute the result of an async function as soon as possible, rather than being put at the end of the call stack.
+It's a way to execute the result of an async function as soon as possible, rather than being put at the end of the **Event Queue**.

 **Promises that resolve before the current function ends will be executed right after the current function.**